Fish 2.0 Leadership

 Remy Garderet, COO

-Remy Garderet, co-founder of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, governments, and investors to help move clean technology and sustainable fisheries into the mainstream.
+Remy Garderet, co-founder and Chief Operating Officer of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, governments, and investors to help move clean technology and sustainable fisheries into the mainstream.
 Drawing on a background in economics, policy, and knowledge management, he has developed collaborative and cross-functional projects that enable entrepreneurs and investors to grow businesses with positive social and environmental impacts.
 Since the launch of Fish 2.0, Remy has had a hand in every aspect of building the platform into a collaborative network that drives growth in the sustainable seafood sector.

-Prior to Fish 2.0, Remy worked with the automotive industry and the government of California to develop alternative fuels infrastructure, and with New Zealand policymakers on utility-scale renewables strategy.
+Prior to Fish 2.0, Remy worked with the automotive industry and the government of California to develop clean fuels infrastructure, and with New Zealand policymakers on utility-scale renewables strategy.
 He holds an M.A. in economics and energy policy from Johns Hopkins School of Advanced International Studies and a B.A. from Stanford University.